-(5) Subsection (4) places an evidential burden on the accused to show a reasonable excuse.
+Maximum penalty: \$10,000. - (5) Subsection (4) places an evidential burden on the accused to show a reasonable excuse.

-186 Inspector may witness affidavits
+186 Inspector may take affidavits

-An inspector is authorised to witness an affidavit for any purpose relating or incidental to the exercise of his or her compliance powers.
+An inspector is authorised to take affidavits for any purpose relating or incidental to the exercise of his or her compliance powers.